 - Your ad revenue is below $20/month and stable.
 Below break-even on the subscription.

 - You're considering Premium+ purely for ad-free experience and you don't have a real ad revenue case.
-The $8/month upgrade isn't worth ad-free for most.
+The $32/month upgrade over Premium isn't worth ad-free for most.

 - You signed up to 'try it' and never noticed a difference.
 Cancel; the marginal value isn't there.